 Zones help to revitalize communities, attract businesses and create jobs

-“The eagerness of areas to apply for designation, expansion, and renewal of Enterprise Zones is a testament to the success of this worthy program,” said Maryland Commerce Secretary Mike Gill.
-“The passage of these zones represents real, tangible opportunities for every corner of Maryland by fostering a climate of business growth, job creation, and economic prosperity.”
+“I am pleased to designate several new enterprise zones around the state and renew the state’s commitment to other zones,” said Maryland Commerce Secretary Mike Gill.
+“This program generates opportunities in every corner of Maryland by fostering a climate of business growth, job creation, and economic prosperity.”

-As of December 15, 2017, Maryland has 36 Enterprise Zones.
-Businesses located in the state’s enterprise zones have received approximately $45 million in property tax credits in FY 2018 based on more than $3 billion in capital investments made in FY 2017.
+Businesses located in the state’s 31 enterprise zones have received roughly $45 million in property tax credits in FY 2018 based on more than $3 billion in capital investments made in FY 2017.
 Over the past five years, businesses in Maryland’s enterprise zones have made a total of $13.5 billion in capital investments.

 Commerce approves the state’s enterprise zones, while local governments are responsible for their administration.
 Businesses operating within an enterprise zone may be eligible for a tax credit towards their state income tax filings based upon the number of new jobs created, and a tax credit on their local real property taxes based upon their overall capital investment into a property.